HarshithReddy01/frontend-SRMA-Liver/README.md

 ---

-*PanInsight - Where AI meets medical expertise to provide clarity when it matters most.*
+*PanInsight – Where AI meets medical expertise to provide clarity when it matters most, bringing comfort in uncertainty and contributing to a healthier, better society.*